a-n-g-i-e-r-i/flick-hike/README.md

 ## Milestones
 **Three *blocks* of code I'm frustrated by and/or generally ecstatic about**

-*Block One*
-A scope issue, this block of code represents the gateway to getting google maps up and running on a web page.
+*A scope issue in the application.js file, this block of code represents the gateway to getting google maps up and running on a web page*

 ```javascript
 google.maps.event.addDomListener(window, 'load', initMap);
 ```

-*Block Two*
+*Allow's users to add a scene to multiple lists simultaneously through the ListScene join table in the /scenes/show.html.erb file*
 ```Ruby
 var s = "JavaScript syntax highlighting";
 alert(s);